enermaps/enermaps/cm/README.md

 * A schema.json jsonschema which describes the schema used for the input.
   You can find additional information about jsonschema (see https://json-schema.org/).
-* A requirements.txt including CM specific dependencies.
+* A requirements.txt including cm specific dependencies.
 * A Dockerfile to create the necessary docker image.
   The docker-compose will need to be modified accordingly to create the new image.
-* A python script relating to the CM code.
+* A python script relating to the cm code.
-* A readme file describing the CM operation.
+* A readme file describing the cm operation.

 Below is an example of the tree structure :